 Hoo!
 Hoo!
 Hoo!!!

 So the family moves in and just loves it.
 Being a good Catholic family, they invite Father Delaney (Rod Steiger: THE KINDRED, MARS ATTACKS!, END OF DAYS) to come over and

 Meanwhile what we get in the way of horror are things like flies and a blue pig with glowing eyes.
 Again, none of this seems scary today, but back when this was released, people thought it was real.
-"Yeah, a blue pig with glowing eyes in your bedroom may not seem like much, But What If It Really Happened?"
+"Yeah, a blue pig with glowing eyes in your bedroom doesn't seem like much, Unless It Really Happened!"

 At the height of its popularity, before it even left the theaters, investigators revealed the THE AMITYVILLE HORROR for what it was - a hoax.
-The family living in it at the time had no problem with it.
-And no one has had any problems since.
+The family living in the house at that time had no problem with it.
+And no one has had any problems ever since.
 The home video market was just dawning but THE AMITYVILLE HORROR was a big budget feature and some audience members felt conned and wanted to sue.
 Losing money, American International merged with Filmways in 1980 and soon disappeared forever.